 Contact Local News Outlets

 Local news outlets can be your partners in disseminating information about the missing person.
-Their reach can extend your search efforts significantly, potentially leading to tips or sightings that could bring your loved one home.
+Their reach can extend your search efforts significantly, potentially leading to tips or sightings that could bring a person home.

-Provide them with home movies or videos, which can be emotionally compelling and resonate with viewers, increasing the chances of someone recognizing the missing person.
+Provide them with home movies or videos, which can be emotionally compelling and resonate with viewers.
+This may increase the chances of someone recognizing the missing person.

 Checking Local Institutions